llm-workflow-engine/llm-workflow-engine/docs/templates.rst

 Templates
 ===============================================

-LWE comes with a full template management system.
+LWE comes with a full template management system, leveraging the power of the venerable `Jinja <https://jinja.palletsprojects.com/en/3.1.x/>`_ framework.

 Templates allow storing text in template files, and quickly leveraging the contents as your user input.